Keffiyehs, Yarmulkes, and Belonging at UVA

 What does that dichotomy say about the sense of “belonging” — the holy grail of the Ryan administration — experienced by Arabs and Jews respectively at UVA?

 The Jefferson Council has highlighted fears of parents of Jewish students who have spoken most openly about the hostile climate.
 We acknowledge that these parents do not speak for all Jews.
 The president of UVA’s SJP chapter, for instance, is a Jew.
-Many left-wing Jews have major reservations about Israeli policy toward Gaza and many oppose the conservative coalition in the Knesset headed by Benjamin Netanyahu.
+Many Jews have major reservations about Israeli policy toward Gaza and many oppose the conservative coalition in the Knesset headed by Benjamin Netanyahu.

 Those differences are mirrored in the Jewish community at UVA.
 There is a marked division, for instance, between the Hillel House and the Chabad House.
 As a generality, Hillel House caters to more liberal/progressive students while Chabad appeals to more theologically and politically conservative students.

 Five students speaking as representatives of Hillel House wrote a letter April 3 to the Board of Visitors decrying what they call “concerted efforts to exploit Jewish students as pawns for political agendas.”
-The letter didn’t name names, but we’re pretty sure it’s referring to the Jefferson Council and/or certain Youngkin-appointed members of the Board.
+The letter didn’t name names, but we’re pretty sure it’s referring to The Jefferson Council and/or certain Youngkin-appointed members of the Board.

 However, even these students conceded they were unhappy about passage of the student referendum calling for the University endowment to divest itself of companies doing business in Israel.
 More to the point, they said this in their letter: